Bone Tumour

 • Aka osteogenic sarcoma

-• Most common histological form of bone sarcomas
+• The most common histological form of bone sarcomas

-• Average age of diagnosis is 15 years
+• The average age of diagnosis is 15 years

 • Signs and symptoms: